Easy DIY Colors of Fall Sensory Bin for Preschoolers

 Despite the fact that it has been over 80 degrees for the past few days, the leaves on our trees here are quickly changing colors and falling to the grass below.
-So it’s a perfect time to be talking about the colors of fall for #playfulpreschool this week.
+So it’s a perfect time for this colors of fall sensory bin!

 If you haven’t yet, be sure to check out the #playfulpreschool hashtag for great weekly, themed ideas for your preschool.